jedmitten/semantic_analyzer/README.md

 3. Download the required models:
    - For word analysis: Download the Google News Word2Vec model from [Google's word2vec page](https://code.google.com/archive/p/word2vec/)
-   - For sentence/paragraph analysis: The Sentence Transformer model will be downloaded automatically on first use
+   - For text analysis: The Sentence Transformer model will be downloaded automatically on first use

 ## Usage

-The package provides three main commands: `word`, `sentence`, and `paragraph`.
+The package provides two main commands: `word` and `text`.
 Each command has an `analyze` subcommand with similar options.

 ### Word Analysis